codingdave/WDMC-Ex2/1.SerialCable/README.md

 The simplest tip is to use 3 dupont cable (_male to male_ or _male to female_ ~10 cm).
 You shall put the male end in the small hole and then put the tin and solder on it; wait few second the tin is meld and remove the solder blowing as much as you can : )
-One tip; before putting the male pin, you can use pliers and give it a "L form"; in thiw ways, you can have the wire laying parallel to the board and just the pin endpoint entering the hole.
-You will gain stability during the soldering and furthermore you can leave the dupont cable also after reassembling the device.
+One tip: before putting the male pin, you can use pliers and give it a "L form".
+In this way, you can have the wire laying on to the board and just the pin endpoint entering the hole.
+You will gain stability during the soldering and furthermore you can leave the dupont cables soldered on when reassembling the device.

-Just sold the GND, the TX and the RX pins; there no need to solder also the +3.3 V (assuming your _USB to UART_ is powered).
+Only sold the GND, the TX and the RX pins.
+There is no need to solder also the +3.3 V (assuming your _USB to UART_ is powered).

 ## Connect the serial to your PC